Former Panamanian dictator Manuel Noriega dies at 83

 The beginning of his downfall came in 1988 when federal grand juries in the Florida cities of Miami and Tampa indicted Noriega on drug-trafficking charges.

-Initially he reacted with defiance, thumbing his nose at U.S. economic sanctions designed to drive him from power.
+Initially he reacted with defiance at U.S. economic sanctions designed to drive him from power.
 He famously waved a machete at a rally while vowing not to leave, and in 1989 he nullified elections that observers say were handily won by the opposition.

 U.S. President George H.W.
 Bush ordered the invasion in December 1989, and Noriega was captured and taken to Miami.
 During the operation, 23 U.S. military personnel died and 320 were wounded, and the Pentagon estimated 200 Panamanian civilians and 314 soldiers were killed.